Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 Haggling is expected, so don’t hold back!

-6. Visit Freddy Mercury’s Childhood Home
+6. Visit Freddie Mercury’s Childhood Home

 🎤 You may not realize it, but Freddie Mercury, the late frontman for the rock band Queen, spent part of his childhood in Zanzibar.